-- Ensure all staff undertake the Action Counters Terrorism (ACT) Awareness Training - Assess the security of the school site and make necessary improvements. - Develop lock down and invacuation procedures. - Teach pupils how to stay safe if they were caught up in an attack- Run, hide, tell guidance.
+- Ensure all staff undertake the Action Counters Terrorism (ACT) Awareness Training - Assess the security of the school site and make necessary improvements. - Develop lockdown, invacuation, evacuation, bomb threat and run hide and tell procedures Run, hide, tell guidance.

 The guidance can be accessed by logging into Emergencies and Health & Safety on CYPSinfo.